Healing after Birth Trauma: How RPTC got started!

 Our Mission:

 The Reproductive and Perinatal Trauma Centre was inspired during the Founder’s most difficult times in her healing journey after birth trauma.
-Teela is a survivor of birth trauma through midwifery violence and an excessive hemorrhage that risked her life, requiring blood transfusions and a period in the hospital.
+Teela is a survivor of birth trauma through provider mistreatment and an excessive hemorrhage that risked her life, requiring blood transfusions and a period in the hospital.
 Six weeks later, she would hemorrhage again due to a retained placenta and require another hospitalization and surgery.

 Twelve weeks postpartum, she created the Instagram @theteaonbirthtrauma to connect with other survivors and create a safe space where others could share their stories, hear other people’s experiences, and learn about research evidence to support their journeys.
-This community has grown to support over 29,000 and help create awareness of this issue, which impacts 1 in 3 and up to 45% of people.
+This community has grown to support over 45,000 people and help raise awareness of this issue, which affects 1 in 3 and up to 45% of individuals.

 While Teela’s passion for amplifying the voices of survivors through her therapy room, IG and research continued to grow, she began to notice a trend in other areas of reproductive and perinatal health.
 So many people and issues are silenced.
 She noticed that if things were not going “right” or were “positive,” those individuals were often left isolated and alone, further growing their symptoms.